mrabarnett/mrab-regex/docs/Features.rst

 Building for 64-bits
 --------------------

 If the source files are built for a 64-bit target then the string positions will also be 64-bit.
-(The re module appears to limit string positions to 32 bits, even on a 64-bit build.)

 Unicode